Immunologic adjuvant: Aluminium salts

-Alum can trigger dendritic cells and other immune cells to secrete Interleukin 1 beta (IL1β), an immune signal that promotes antibody production.
-Alum adheres to the cell's plasma membrane and rearranges certain lipids there.
+Al can trigger dendritic cells and other immune cells to secrete Interleukin 1 beta (IL1β), an immune signal that promotes antibody production.
+Al adheres to the cell's plasma membrane and rearranges certain lipids there.
 Spurred into action, the dendritic cells pick up the antigen and speed to lymph nodes, where they stick tightly to a helper T cell and presumably induce an immune response.
 A second mechanism depends on alum killing immune cells at the injection site although researchers aren't sure exactly how alum kills these cells.
 It has been speculated that the dying cells release DNA which serves as an immune alarm.
 Some studies found that DNA from dying cells causes them to adhere more tightly to helper T cells which ultimately leads to an increased release of antibodies by B cells.
-No matter what the mechanism is, alum is not a perfect adjuvant because it does not work with all antigens (e.g. malaria and tuberculosis).
+No matter what the mechanism is, Al is not a perfect adjuvant because it does not work with all antigens (e.g. malaria and tuberculosis).
 However, recent research indicates that alum formulated in a nanoparticle form rather than microparticles can broaden the utility of alum adjuvants and promote stronger adjuvant effects.

+Aluminum salt adjuvants can be damaged by freezing, making the vaccine not as effective.
+Accidental freezing is a concern in vaccine storage, especially in places with poor cold chains.
+One possible explanation is that freezing causes the loss of hydroxyl groups on the Alum, destabilizing its association with the antigen.
+Another explanation is the agglomeration of adjuvant-antigen complexes, forming larger particles of lower surface area.
+In either case, there are a number of cryoprotectants such as glycerine that can be added to the typical vial of aluminum liquid suspension vaccine to reduce the loss of potency.
+Some scientists are also working on making Alum-containg vaccines suitable for freeze-drying.
+Freeze-dried vaccines exist as a stable dry powder containing nothing to freeze.